renpavanluke/renpavanluke/_posts/2021-12-05-Team-Contract.md

 **Write your plan for who will do what as you work on the Group Project Proposal.

 Ren - will organize, work on the website code, and do contextual inquiries
-Pavan - will work on art/design, and writing
-Luke - will work on art/design, coding, and do contextual inquiries
+Pavan - will work on art/design, writing, and do contextual inquiries Luke - will work on art/design, coding, and do contextual inquiries

 ## 9. Meeting Management: